Roger Adams Award

 To recognize and encourage outstanding contributions to research in organic chemistry defined in its broadest sense.

 The award consists of a medallion, a certificate, and $25,000.
-The award is presented biennially in odd-numbered years at the ACS National Meeting.
+The award is presented biennially in odd-numbered years.
 The recipient delivers a lecture at the Biennial National Organic Chemistry Symposium (NOS) of the American Chemical Society National Meeting and Symposium.
 The travel expenses to the Symposium are covered

 The award was established in 1959 by Organic Syntheses, Inc. and Organic Reactions, Inc., the Division of Organic Chemistry, and the American Chemical Society.
 The first award was made in 1959.